13+ data-driven LinkedIn tactics for B2B marketers and founders

 Source: SayWhat LinkedIn Hook Analysis, 2025

-6. Comment With Purpose and Length
+6. Comment with purpose and length

 Comments longer than 9 words boost the parent post’s impressions by 3x.
 Creators who engage actively see stronger performance across their own content.
+Top 5% creators leave picture and personal story comments (+150 comments/week).

 Do this: Leave 10–20 meaningful comments per day.
 Prioritize engagement over visibility.